webr3/hyperdata/README.md

 ### Hyperdata Namespace

 Within a Hyperdata Document, a specific namespace is identified by a `ns-IRI`.
-This namespace defines a schema that provides names for Things, Properties, and Classes.
+This namespace identifies a schema within which Things, Properties, and Classes are named and described.
 - `ns-IRI` - a namespace IRI which always ends with a `#`.
   - `https://example.org/schema#`